SAP/kafka-connect-sap/README.md

 connection.user=<username>
 connection.password=<password>
 auto.create=true
-test_topic_1.table.name="TEST"."PERSONS1_RES"
+test_topic_1.table.name=<schemaname>."PERSONS1_RES"
 ```

-The above configuration says this sink connector should read messages from Kafka topic `test_topic_1` and insert to Hana table `TEST.PERSONS1_RES`.
+The above configuration says this sink connector should read messages from Kafka topic `test_topic_1` and insert to Hana table `PERSONS1_RES`.

 - Start the above kafka-connect source and sink connectors using the standalone connector properties [`connect-standalone.properties`](config/connect-standalone.properties) with the following command.

 ```
 ./bin/connect-standalone config/connect-standalone.properties config/connect-hana-test-source-1.properties config/connect-hana-test-sink-1.properties
 ```

 The above scenario is the simplest scenario of transferring records between Hana and Kafka.
-For more complex sample scenarios, refer to Examples#example.
+For the detail of this scenario and other more complex scenarios, refer to Examples#example.

 #### Distributed Mode